MENU

 Airflow System

-The airflow system is designed to pull ambient air through pre-filters and HEPA filters.
-The filtered air is then directed horizontally or vertically across the work surface.
-The system is engineered to provide a consistent and uniform airflow pattern, which is essential for keeping contaminants away from samples.
-Regular maintenance of the filters is crucial to ensure optimal performance.
-Additionally, many laminar flow benches feature adjustable speed blowers to allow customization based on specific laboratory needs.
+The airflow system pulls ambient air through pre-filters and hepa filters.
+The filtered air is directed horizontally or vertically across the work surface.
+Regular filter maintenance is crucial for optimal performance.

 Safety Features

-Many benches include safety features like UV lights, which help disinfect surfaces and air before and after use, further enhancing the sterile environment.
+Many benches include UV lights to disinfect surfaces before and after use, further enhancing the sterile environment.

 They provide a high level of contamination control.